seanchen1991/rprezto/README.md

      ![sorin theme][2]

+### User Modules

+RPrezto also comes with a super-convenient way to split up and manage your custom configuration on top of what is provided by Prezto and RPrezto:
+`zshmodules`.

+Located in `${ZDOTDIR:-$HOME}/.zprezto/runcoms/zshmodules` and easily accessible via the `modules` alias, `zshmodules` provides an easy way to split up your configuration so it's not just one huge `.zshrc`.

+Any `.zsh` file placed in the `zshmodules` directory is automatically `source`d on startup in the `.zshrc` provided by RPrezto.
+Almost all functionality provided by RPrezto is found in `.zsh` files in the `zshmodules` directory.

+You should add your own new aliases and functions in new `.zsh` files in this directory!
+Remember, you can quickly get to the `zshmodules` directory using the `modules` alias.

 Customization
 -------------

+RPrezto is already a fork of Prezto, but you should feel encouraged to fork it yourself.
+Just don't forget to pull request anything cool you find :)

 The project is managed via [Git][3].
 It is highly recommended that you fork this project; so, that you can commit your changes and push them to [GitHub][4] to